 - Withholding basic necessities (food, clothes, medications, shelter)

 - Preventing you from working or choosing your own career

 - Sabotaging your job (making you miss work, calling constantly)

 - Stealing from you or taking your money

-Despite what many people believe, domestic violence and abuse is not due to the abuser’s loss of control over his or her behavior.
-In fact, abusive behavior and violence is a deliberate choice made by the abuser in order to control you.
+Despite what many people believe, domestic violence and abuse is not due to the abuser’s loss of control over his or her behaviour.
+In fact, abusive behaviour and violence is a deliberate choice made by the abuser in order to control you.